 |Annealing||Don’t bother.
 Likely won’t impact accuracy, but your brass won’t last as long.||Don’t bother.
 Likely won’t impact accuracy, but your brass won’t last as long.||Annealeez.
 There are WAY more expensive solutions ($2k!), but this thing is faster, more satisfying, and works incredibly well.
 I just love a good blue collar solution–particularly when it involves open flames near rifle powder.
 God bless America!|

 A Few Things to Add to your Kit Over Time

 If you buy what’s on the list above, you’ll be totally set to start reloading.
 If you have a little extra budget, the following items will be very nice to have, but not completely necessary.
 You could buy these over the next few months as you seek to improve your process.

-- Chronometer (You don’t need a chronometer in order to make ammo just as good as factory ammo, but as soon as you want to make something BETTER than factory, it’ll be nearly impossible without a reliable chronometer.
-I have the Labradar but the Magneto Speed is much less expensive.)
+- Chronograph (You don’t need a chronograph in order to make ammo just as good as factory ammo, but as soon as you want to make something BETTER than factory, it’ll be nearly impossible without a reliable chronograph.
+The Labradar is super expensive but very accurate.

 - Scott Shop Towels (Everything is nasty when reloading.
 You’ll want to have these handy)

 - MTM Reloading Tray (Holds your cases as you work on them.
 Pretty much a necessity.)